-The Monument of Vietnamese Heroic Mothers Complex is a national-level cultural site — a sacred symbol honoring the immense contributions and sacrifices of Vietnamese heroic mothers throughout the nation’s wars of resistance.
+The Complex of the Monument of Vietnamese Heroic Mothers is a national cultural work and a sacred symbol commemorating the immense sacrifices of heroic Vietnamese mothers during the wars.

-Covering an area of over 15 hectares, the complex is located on Cam Mountain, Quang Phu Ward, Da Nang City.
-The monument was designed based on the portrait of Mother Nguyen Thi Thu, who lost nine sons, one son-in-law, and two grandsons — all of whom were martyrs in the wars for national liberation.
-Beyond its profound cultural and historical values, this is also one of Vietnam’s largest and most artistically significant sculptures, recognized as an outstanding architectural landmark of Da Nang and the nation.
+Covering an area of over 16 hectares, the complex is located at Cam Mountain, Quang Phu Ward, Da Nang City.
+The design, created by artist Dinh Gia Thang, is based on the likeness of Mother Nguyen Thi Thu – a woman who lost nine sons, one son-in-law, and two grandsons to the wars.
+Beyond its profound cultural and historical significance, the monument is also a monumental work of sculpture, recognized as one of the most remarkable architectural achievements of Da Nang City and the country.

 MAIN STRUCTURES

-Front Square: In front of the monument lies a vast ceremonial square designed in the style of traditional Vietnamese courtyards, featuring an entrance gate, a main axis, and a solemn ceremonial yard.
-Along the walkway stand 30 clusters of stone lamps and lawns symbolizing 30 years of prolonged resistance, as well as 30 years of waiting for husbands and sons who never returned.
-The square serves as the site for incense-offering ceremonies and major national or municipal commemorations.
+Front Square: In front of the monument lies a vast square used for ceremonial gatherings, designed following traditional spatial and ritual principles with a formal gateway, main axis, and solemn courtyard.
+Along the pathway to the monument stand 30 stone lamp clusters symbolizing 30 years of protracted resistance—and also 30 long years of waiting for husbands and sons by the heroic mothers.
+The square often hosts commemorative ceremonies on national holidays and major anniversaries.

 OUTSTANDING VALUES OF THE COMPLEX